pchanial/pyoperators/README.rst

 Info: Allocating (2,) float64 = 16 bytes in Operator.
 array([ 2.,  2.])

-To output a corresponding dense matrix, one need a linear operator and a shape:
+To output a corresponding dense matrix, one needs a linear operator and a shape:

->>> A.todense(shapein=2,)
+>>> A.todense(shapein=2)
 array([[ 2.,  0.],
 [ 0.,  2.]])

 Operators do not have to be linear.
-If they are not they can't be seen as matrices.
+If they are not, they cannot be seen as matrices.
 Some operators are already predefined, such as the IdentityOperator, the DiagonalOperator or the nonlinear ClippingOperator.

-The previous A matrix could be defined more easily like this :
+The previous $A$ matrix could be defined more easily like this :

 >>> A = 2 * operators.I

-where I is the identity Operator with no shape.
+where I is the identity Operator with no explicit shape.

 Operators can be combined together by addition or by operator multiplication (composition of functions) :